robfatland/digitaltwin/technical_hurdles/README.md

 # Hurdles and Opportunities

+This page is an accumulation of notes that extend beyond the basic 'build recipe'.

+## Intro

 What are the technical challenges involved in the 'recipe' given here?
 What are the non-recipe challenges -- let's call them opportunities -- to take other pathways to digital twin success?